purav-sjsu/CPU_Design/README.md

 ## Design

+The CPU is built bottom-up from digital logic gates through to a full single-cycle MIPS pipeline.
+Each layer depends only on the one below it: gates → flip-flops → registers → memory → datapath → control unit → CPU.

 ![CPU Schematic](docs/mips_cpu_schematic.png)

+Each instruction completes in one cycle: **Fetch → Decode → Execute → Memory → Writeback**.
+The assembler compiles `.asm` source into a flat binary (`.bin`) which the emulator loads directly into the CPU's instruction memory.

+**Key design decisions:**
 > - The CPU is **32-bit** (32 GPRs, 32-bit words, 4096-word address space).
 Low-level primitives (flip-flops, standalone registers) default to 16-bit unless configured otherwise.
 > - All binary values are represented by `std::vector<bool>` with **index 0 as MSB** (most significant bit) and **last index as LSB** (least significant bit)
 > - Memory is **word-addressed** (each address refers to a 32-bit word, not a byte)